Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Recommendation the Lares Trek 4 Days :

 It is necessary to acclimatize in Cusco, two days before starting this tour.
-For a good acclimatization it is necessary to rest as much as possible, to eat little, to drink abundant liquid; specially the mate of coca that possesses known healing and digestive properties.
-An adequate acclimatization avoids that it affects the “soroche” or bad of height, that could cause numerous annoyances to the health.
+For good acclimatization it is necessary to rest as much as possible, to eat little, to drink abundant liquid; especially the mate of coca that possesses known healing and digestive properties.
+Adequate acclimatization avoids that it affects the «soroche» or bad of height, that could cause numerous annoyances to the health.
+(Lares trek to Machu Picchu)

 Lares Trek Location